 This event is open to people from a range of disciplines and levels of experience.
+We encourage participants to bring thoughts and perspectives to share with others and generate a discussion.
 Places are limited and require advanced booking.

 Lois Weaver is a performance artist, writer, director, and activist.
 She co-founded Spiderwoman Theatre, Split Britches Company, and the WOW Theatre in New York, and was also the Artistic Director of Gay Sweatshop Theatre and the AiR Supply Collective in London.
 Through her experiments with performance as a means of public engagement, Weaver has developed a number of methods and strategies including the Long Table, Porch Sitting, the Library of Performing Rights, the FeMUSEm, and performance persona Tammy WhyNot.